Exhibition — until 7 August 2022

 What opulence.
 Only museums such as the Stedelijk or MoMA can show the harvest of a century with so much panache and so many highlights.

 LET ME BE YOUR GUIDE

-The launch of STEDELIJK BASE is accompanied by the publication of a new pocket-sized book about the collection, Let Me Be Your Guide.
-The guide, available in English and Dutch, shares insights into the wonderful, astonishing and, in some cases, relatively unknown artworks, and also tells of the museum’s tumultuous history.
+This pocket-sized book about the collection, Let Me Be Your Guide, available in English and Dutch, shares insights into the wonderful, astonishing and, in some cases, relatively unknown artworks, and also tells of the museum’s tumultuous history.
 This practical publication provides a chronological survey of one hundred works from the Stedelijk collection, together with ten essays for visitors who are interested in digging deeper into the changes that have taken place in art over the last one hundred and fifty years. more info

 You can grab a free audio tour at the entrance when you visit STEDELIJK BASE.
 It features a number of in-depth commentaries by various curators, several of the Stedelijk Blikopeners (our youngest employees), and Rem Koolhaas.
 Available in six languages, the audio tour is offered free of charge.
 Tip: It’s a good idea to keep the audio tour with you for the duration of your visit, because it includes stops on every floor.

 Join a guided tour of STEDELIJK BASE, the Stedelijk Museum’s new, permanent installation of works from the collection.
 This is the ideal introduction for anyone who would like to become more closely acquainted with modern art and design, and also a great opportunity for art lovers to discover well-known Stedelijk icons in a new context.
 The guide will help you to look more closely and spot connections between the artworks, made easier because they are displayed in a space articulated by freestanding walls.
 The traditional museum experience has been transformed from a succession of galleries into an almost urban environment in which a new discovery is waiting around every corner.